 - GHL is open 65 hours per week.

 - We regularly schedule the library learning lab (GRD 111) for occasional class sessions.
-We also had 12 classes meet there weekly during fall semester and 9 met there during this spring.
-In March 2009 we began scheduling COMPASS placement testing sessions in the lab on Mondays, Thursdays, and Fridays for incoming Middletown students.
+We also had 13 classes meet there weekly during fall semester and 9 met there during this spring.
+With some breaks in the early parts of the fall and spring semesters, we have been scheduling COMPASS placement testing sessions in the lab on Mondays, Thursdays, and Fridays for incoming Middletown students since March 2009.

-- Our two STAR Lounges have been checked out 338 times this year.
-STAR Lounge 2 was used weekly by a class for its class meetings in the spring semester.
+- Our two STAR Lounges have been checked out 239 times this year.
+STAR Lounge 2 was also used for several weeks in the last half of the semester by two classes for their class meetings in both the fall and spring semesters.

 Helping You Find What You Need

-- Inside and outside of the library, we gave library instruction presentations in 80 classes this year, reaching 1435 students.
-The courses represented were from 19 different departments.
+- Inside and outside of the library, we gave library instruction presentations in 82 classes this year, reaching 1854 students (an increase of 36% over 2009-2010).
+The courses represented were from 17 different departments.

-- Our Blackboard Embedded Librarian program reached students in 43 course sections during the academic year.
-We have reached over 750 students through the program and helped them with their information needs.
+- Our Blackboard Embedded Librarian program reached students in 60 course sections during the academic year (that is a 39% increase over 2009-2010).
+We reached over 1250 students through the program and helped them with their information needs.

 - We don't have stats for all database searches - we're missing uses of Lexis-Nexis and other databases.

-- We haven't surveyed the campus population at large about their use of our resources and their perception of the quality of our service for some time.
-We are hoping to offer such a survey in the next academic year, but we hope in the meantime you'll let us know what you think about the library, what you need from us, and what materials we should order for the collection.
+- We did run a survey this year to gather suggestions from the campus population at large on what we can do to improve the library.
+We hope you'll continue to let us know what you think about the library, what you need from us, and what materials we should order for the collection.

 Taking these numbers and guesstimating a total Middletown community of 2500 students, faculty and staff members (and including community patrons), here's what can be said about the average person on campus.
 She:

-- checks three items out from the library in a year (reserves and local/MU/OhioLINK collection items)
+- checks four items out from the library in a year (reserves and local/MU/OhioLINK collection items)

-- accesses the library web site eight times per year.
+- accesses the library web site seven times per year.

-- participates in a library instruction session at least every other year (if she is a student).
+- participates in a library instruction session just less than once per year (if she is a student).

 Thanks to everyone for making the library and its resources a vital part of your academic lives!